Collis and Arabella Huntington’s “State-Dining Room” at No. 2 NYC (1900)

 By Nancy Armitage

 The Statue of Liberty in New York City.
-The Southern Pacific Co. ran ferries in NYC & across the United States, along with ships & railroads.
+In the 1800’s, the Southern Pacific Co. ran ferries in NYC & across the United States, along with ships & railroads.
 In the 1700’s, New York City was America’s 1st capital; Congress met in City Hall (Federal Hall).

-Mr. Collis P. Huntington, one of the railroad “Big Four”, he helped build the Transcontinental Railroad.
-He was a driven businessman & railroad man.
+Mr. Collis P. Huntington, was the President of the Southern Pacific Co.
+He was one of the railroad “Big Four”, (Huntington, Hopkins, Stanford and Crocker) who helped build the Transcontinental Railroad.
+Collis was a driven businessman & railroad man.
 Helping the economy of the US; in 1869, meeting two railroads together: the Union Pacific RR & the Central Pacific RR in Utah.
-Creating America to be linked coast to coast.
+Creating the ability for America to be linked from coast to coast.
 He was the founder of Central Pacific Railroad Co. running from New York City to Utah.
-CPRR became the Southern Pacific Co.
+CPRR became the Southern Pacific Co., based in New York City and San Francisco, CA.

-A gorgeous velvety red rose called “Veterans Honor”; the Huntingtons were partial to “American Beauty” red roses, that look similar to the rose above.
+A gorgeous velvety red rose called “Veterans Honor”; the Huntingtons were partial to “American Beauty” red roses, that look similar to the red rose above.
+Mr. Lincoln is a gorgeous velvet and fragrant red rose also.
+The Huntington family often used red roses for their flower arrangements while dining.
 Photo Credit: Nancy Armitage

-The “State Dining Room” intrigued me to investigate more.
-There were 3 US presidents who would have dined with the Huntington’s.
-There was President Ulysses Grant (Grant was in office when the Transcontinental Railroad went thru in May 1869; it changed the course of American history linking the US from coast to coast; Collis Huntington & Grant had many letters of correspondence between them.
-President Taft (C. P. Huntington helped start to build the Panama Canal; Taft & many others were trying to get the Panama Canal finished finally in 1915; another great thing for the commerce of USA; very important to Collis Huntington & his Mexican Railroad.
-We know that the Huntington family dined with the President of Mexico, President Diaz.
+The “State Dining-Room” intrigued me to investigate more.
+What made it a State Dining-Room?
+Who did the Huntington’s entertain there.
+There were 3 U.S. presidents who would have dined with the Huntington’s.
+There was President Ulysses Grant (Grant was in office when the Transcontinental Railroad went thru in May 1869); it changed the course of American history linking the US from coast to coast; Collis Huntington & Grant had many letters of correspondence between them.
+President Taft (C. P. Huntington helped start to build the Panama Canal; Taft & many others were trying to get the Panama Canal finished.
+Finally in 1915 the Panama Canal was finished with the help of so many people; another great thing for the commerce of USA; very important to Collis Huntington & his Mexican Railroad.
+We know that the Huntington family dined with the President of Mexico, President Diaz in 1890’s.
 We know President Theodore Roosevelt knew Collis Huntington, a fellow New Yorker.
-There is a photo with C. P. Huntington & Roosevelt at Huntington’s Camp Pine Knot in Adirondack Mts. in the Roosevelt archives.
-We know that Roosevelt helped Huntington get the Racquette Lake Railroad built in the Adirondack Mt.
+There is a photo with C. P. Huntington & Roosevelt what looks like Huntington’s Camp Pine Knot in Adirondack Mts. in the Roosevelt archives.
+We know that Roosevelt helped Huntington get the Racquette Lake Railroad built in the Adirondack Mountains.
 In 1903, the White House was being renovated, where did they have formal state affairs at that time?

-If the Huntingtons had a “State Dining Room”, wouldn’t it have been appropriate for them to have Presidential plateware.
-Homer Laughlin made these plates; Mrs. Huntington owned several sets of Homer Laughlin plates.
+If the Huntingtons had a “State Dining-Room” in New York City to entertain Presidents of the USA;, wouldn’t it have been appropriate for them to have Presidential plate ware.
+Homer Laughlin, a American designer of plate ware, made these blue & white plates with the gold eagle on them; Mrs. Arabella Huntington owned several sets of Homer Laughlin plates.
 Photo credit: Nancy Armitage

-Collis relied heavily on his wife, Arabella, her tastes & style of entertaining.
-Mrs. Arabella Huntington took care of everything: handwritten invitations, gourmet food, handwritten menu, table linens, & fancy dinnerware & flatware, the guests’ every need.
-She was a Southern Belle, after all and tablescapes at her dining room table were important.
+Collis Huntington relied heavily on his wife, Arabella, her tastes & style of entertaining.
+Mrs. Arabella Huntington took care of everything: handwritten invitations, gourmet food, handwritten menu by Tiffany & Co., elegant table linens, & fancy dinnerware & flatware, the guests’ every need.
+She was a Southern Belle, after all & tablescapes at her dining-room table were important.

-Arabella loved to decorate in the French style of Louis XV & Louis XVI with fancy brocade (red damask) fabric.
-She loved everything French; she & Collis sailed to Europe annually & traveled to Paris.
+Arabella loved to decorate in the French style of Louis XV & Louis XVI with fancy brocade (green damask or brocade) fabric.
+Mrs. Huntington adored Queen Marie Antoinette & royal.
+She loved everything French; one of her favorite places was France.
+She & Collis sailed to Europe annually & traveled to Paris.
 Her first transatlantic trip was in the 1870’s.
-They shopped for French furniture, French paintings by Boucher & Fragnard, & enjoyed French food.
-During these trips, Arabella absorbed & brought back to America, French influences that later showed up at the Huntington’s dining table.
-She purchased many French fine porcelain plates dinner sets; she loved elegant Sevres, Haviland, Old Paris, & Limoges.
+They shopped for French furniture, French antiques, French paintings by Boucher & Fragonard, & enjoyed French food.
+During these trips, Arabella absorbed & brought her ideas back to America; French influences that later showed up at the Huntington’s dining table & her elegant dinner menus.
+It was easy for her to have her menus translated from English in French (which was in vogue at the time), she spoke fluent French.
+She purchased many French fine porcelain dinner plates sets; she especially loved elegant Sevres, Haviland, Old Paris, & Limoges porcelain plates.

 Mrs. Huntington had many Limoges & Haviland (gold & white) plates, similar to these plates with gold rims.
 Photo Credit: Nancy Armitage

-At the time (1900), it must be noted that the luncheon & dinner menus were all in French.
-This was was the tradition at the time period.
+At the time (1900), it must be noted that the formal luncheon & formal dinner menus were all written in French.
+This was the tradition of the time period.
 These Huntington menus themselves were works of art.
 Each menu & name cards were individually hand printed/painted in fancy calligraphy & sometimes illustrated by Tiffany & Co., NYC.
-Written in 1900, in beautiful calligraphy by Mrs. Huntington’s social secretary & friend, Miss Carrie M. Campbell.
-That was part of her job for Mrs. Huntington.
+Written in 1900, this menu I found with beautiful calligraphy, most likely by Mrs. Huntington’s social secretary & friend, Miss Carrie M. Campbell.
+That was part of her job for Mrs. Arabella Huntington.

-This is my version of the fancy Huntington menu that I found in the Huntington Ephemera archives.
+This is my version of one of the fancy Huntington menus, that I found in the Huntington Ephemera archives.
 This Huntington Dinner event took place on March 23, 1900, located at the Huntington Mansion 2 E. 57th St. NYC, NY.
 Hosted by Collis P. Huntington.
 Photo Credit: Nancy Armitage Original menu: H. E. Huntington Library, San Marino, CA

-My version of the seating Chart for this Huntington Dinner; the calligrapher was practicing her fancy letters on the seating chart.
-Photo Credit: Nancy Armitage original menu and seating Huntington Library San Marino, CA
+My version of the seating Chart for this Huntington Dinner January 1900; the calligrapher was practicing her fancy letters on the seating chart.
+Photo Credit and writting: Nancy Armitage original menu & seating chart Original document: Huntington Library San Marino, CA

-A pair of green chairs have a great example of green damask fabric which Arabella Huntington loved to decorate with.
-The Huntington Dining room chairs would have probably been green velvet fabric.
+A pair of green chairs, a great example of green damask fabric which Arabella Huntington loved to decorate with.
+The Huntington Dining-Room chairs would have probably been green velvet two-tone fabric.
 Huntington Library San Marino, CA Photo Credit: Nancy Armitage

-The Huntingtons “State Dining Room” colors were green & gold.
+In the The Huntingtons “State Dining-Room” in NYC, the colors were green & gold.
 Which was a brilliant idea of Mrs. Arabella Huntington.
 Green (Sage, Forest, or Celery greens) match every season of the year: Winter, Spring, Summer, & Autumn.
 These things are important to a hostess trying to make her tablescape beautiful.
-So her green velvet chairs & drapes mingle great with the gold crystal glasses & lovely porcelain French plates with & decorations.
+So her green velvet chairs & green drapes would mingle great with the gold crystal glasses & lovely porcelain French plates & seasonal decorations.

-French Limoges “oyster” plates for 5 oysters for “Oysters on the Half Shell”.
-Always, the 1st course of a Gilded Age multi-course banquet dinner.
-These oyster plates were used at the White House in Washington, DC; during Rutherford B. Hayes administration.
+French Limoges “Oyster” plates for 5 oysters for “Oysters on the Half Shell”.
+Always, the 1st course of a Gilded Age Huntington multi-course banquet dinner.
+These oyster plates were used also at the White House in Washington, DC; during Rutherford B. Hayes administration.

 Both Arabella’s southern & French influences were apparent in the formal dinner menu (in French) for the banquet on Tuesday, January 23, 1900.
 It appears from the menu, that a 10 multi-course dinner was served “Service a la Russe” (course by course).
-The first course, as always started with “Huitres” (Oysters on the Half Shell.)
-The second course, a soup course, was a Consommé Tortue (a clear turtle soup- recipe below).
+The first course, as always started with “Huitres” (Oysters on the Half Shell, probably with a mignonette sauce.)
+The second course, a soup course, was a Consommé Tortue (a clear turtle soup – recipe below).
 This oyster course would probably have been served on fine gold & white Limoges Oyster plates.
 Often, with the soup course, a relish course was served on the fancy table made up of “Celeri” (Celery Sticks maybe with McCaren’s Roquefort spread), Olives would be Queen Olives, & “Amandes” were Roasted salted Almonds.

-The fifth course, Terrapin (a turtle stew), a food choice veered toward Arabella’s southern sensibilities.
-It may have been cooked like the popular Terrapin a la Maryland, a rich flavorful white wine cream sauce with mirepoix of vegetables.
+The fifth course, Terrapin (a turtle or chicken stew), a food choice veered toward Arabella’s southern sensibilities.
+It may have been cooked like the popular Terrapin a la Maryland, with rich flavorful white wine cream sauce with mirepoix of vegetables.
 The next or sixth course, Jambon & Epinard, (an Arabella Southern-influenced dish that was diced ham with spinach) was the vegetable course.

 An example of elegant crystal ware champagne flute..